pradeepcep/qwaver/README.md

 * flag queries -- if their results do not align with their title/description or are wrong in any other way
     * Search results should not include flagged queries
     * The author of a flagged query should be given an alert
-* track average execution time for queries
-* Add comments, likes
+* Add comments, likes, stars
 * create 404 page
 * add exceptions, errors to results
 * creat easy way to leave feedback